The 20 Best Juvenile Myoclonic Epilepsy Doctors Near Me in New York, US

 Languages Spoken:

-Emma Laureta is a Pediatric Neurologist in Smithtown, New York.
+Emma Laureta is a Pediatric Neurologist practicing medicine in Lake Success, New York.
 Dr. Laureta is rated as an Experienced provider by MediFind in the treatment of Juvenile Myoclonic Epilepsy.
-Her top areas of expertise are Generalized Tonic-Clonic Seizure, Seizures, Epilepsy Juvenile Absence, and Epilepsy.
+She is also highly rated in 9 other conditions, according to our data.
+Her clinical expertise encompasses Generalized Tonic-Clonic Seizure, Seizures, Epilepsy Juvenile Absence, and Epilepsy.
+Dr. Laureta is board certified in American Board Of Psychiatry/Neurology-Epilepsy and American Board Of Psychiatry & Neurology-Neurology With Special Qualifications In Child Neurology.

 Experienced in Juvenile Myoclonic Epilepsy